China says troop cuts by 2017, further military reforms on way

 "Cutting troop numbers is beneficial for concentrating resources, speeding up informatisation and raising quality.
 We have the confidence and ability to deal with all kinds of security threats and risks," it said.

-This is the fourth time since the 1980s that China will be reducing its military numbers, as it speeds up an ambitious modernization program which has seen the development of stealth jets and anti-satellite missiles.
+This is the fourth time since the 1980s that China will be reducing its military numbers, as it speeds up an ambitious modernisation programme which has seen the development of stealth jets and anti-satellite missiles.

 Rival Taiwan says China is building two aircraft carriers that will be the same size as its sole carrier, a 60,000-tonne refurbished Soviet-era ship.